 My view is that the Social Democrats made the mistake of trying to please everyone: blue-collar voters, whose values tend to be more conservative; urban progressives; environmentalists; and middle-class voters, who care more about economic than social policy.
 That’s how you end up pleasing no one.

 The party needs to decide who and what it’s for, and it has essentially two models:

 - The Scandinavian model.
 Move to the right on immigration and security in a bid to woo working-class voters.
 The result from Denmark is only mildly encouraging.
-The Social Democrats there are the largest party, but they haven’t won back many voters from the far right.
+The Social Democrats are the largest party there, but they haven’t won back many voters from the far right.

 - The Iberian model.
 Social democrats in Portugal and Spain made deals with the far left and won.
 In the most recent Spanish election, support for the center-left Socialist Party went up from 23 to 29 percent — mostly at the expense of the far-left Podemos.
 In Portugal, António Costa won reelection on the back of an alliance with the communists and Greens.

 One of the reasons the Portuguese and Spanish left have won elections is that they campaigned against the austerity policies of the right.
 Germany could spend more generously on pensions and welfare, and the former East still lags behind the West, but middle-income Germans don’t typically respond well to big tax and spending promises.